-Drink Dispenser with Water Filter (Optional)
+Drink Dispenser with Water Filter

-If this unit is equipped with a water filter, it must be removed before disinfecting the fresh water system.
-First remove the water filter and install the by-pass pipe to allow the sanitizing solution access to the drink dispenser faucet.
+Before disinfecting the fresh water system, remove the water filter and install the by-pass pipe to allow water access to the drink dispenser faucet.
 The water filter is located under the kitchen sink.
 The filter will remove chlorine, dirt, and other matter.
 It will also eliminate most phenol (or similar) odors and tastes while delivering sparkling, taste free water for drinking and cooking.
 The filter is connected only to the cold water line that is attached to the drink faucet.
 The filter is not guaranteed to remove the tastes and odors of iron and sulfur.
 To remove these tastes you will need to chlorinate the water.
 Replacement filters are available that will filter iron and sulfur.
 Ask your dealer or RV supply center about acquiring an iron and sulfur filter.
 If you are traveling in an area where the water has a high iron and sulfur content, then add 1 tablespoon of chlorine bleach to every 10 gallons of water in your tank.
 This will precipitate the iron or sulfur so that the filter can remove it.
 If you are at a site where the unit is hooked up to city water, you will not be able to chlorinate the system because the water flows straight to your faucets and not through the fresh water tank.
 Filters should be changed every 6 - 12 months depending on the quality and quantity of water that is used in your unit.